Advertisement

 Is Cook County Sheriff encrypted?

-What about CTA Transit Police?
+What about CTA and transit communications?

 Are the Chicago collar counties (DuPage, Lake, Will, Kane) encrypted?